fossjl/RP2040_WM8731/README.md

 You have 2 i2s devices, but the Mikroe board labels them as SPI pins (SCK, COPI(MOSI), CIPO(MISO), and CS(SS))

-They each use the SCK clock line
+* SCK - They share the common SCK clock line

-For the serial data line of the i2s interface, DAC is the COPI device, and the ADC is the COPI device.
+* SD - The DAC is the COPI device, and the ADC is the COPI device.

-The DACL / ADCL are used as the WS lines.
-You'll sometime see those wired to a single GPIO on the board, which you can do if you sychronize (or MUTEX) reading/writing as they do with the standard Linux driver for the WM8731.
+* WS - The DACL / ADCL are used for their respective devices, but you'll often see those wired to a single GPIO on the board, which you can do if you sychronize / serialize your IO as they do with the standard Linux driver for the WM8731.

 ## So you end up with...